Turnout low in Egypt's long-awaited parliamentary election

 Speculation is already rife that the constitution will be amended to curb parliament's powers.

+"There's no one running who is worth my vote - everyone who enters the elections just wants something out of it for their personal interest," said Tamer Mohamed, 35, who owns a motorcycle shop.
+"Nobody wants to do anything for people."

-(Writing and additional reporting by Lin Noueihed and Michael Georgy, Editing by Gareth Jones)
+(Writing and additional reporting by Lin Noueihed and Michael Georgy, Editing by Adrian Croft and Gareth Jones)